Quickest Detection of Ecological Regimes for Natural Resource Management: The Model

-In order to capture the regime shift that the dynamic system can undergo, we describe two alternative scenarios faced by the firm: one in which the resource evolves according to equation \eqref{res1}, and an alternative one in which the stock's ability to regenerate - the drift - changes.
-This is consistent with \cite{polasky2011optimal} in which a regime shift is defined as a change in the system dynamics such as intrinsic growth rate or the carrying capacity of the resource.
+In order to capture the regime shift that the resource dynamics can undergo, we describe two alternative scenarios faced by the agent: one in which the resource evolves according to equation \eqref{res1}, and an alternate one in which the stock's ability to regenerate (the drift) changes.
+This is consistent with \cite{polasky2011optimal}, who define regime shift as a change in the system dynamics such as the intrinsic growth rate or the carrying capacity of the resource.
 The evolution for the resource stock then becomes